"The best rooms also have something to say about the people who live in them."

 With Jack + Adeline’s custom designs, we often schedule a home visit to tailor the design to suit your style and specifications.
 Custom is achieved when the customer works with our Head Craftsman to determine the desired type and color of the wood, style and design, as well as the fitting and placement in the home.

-We believe in selecting a piece of wood that will endure the test of time and be passed on for generations.
-Choosing the piece of wood is the most important part of the process.
-A woodworker must be able to foresee what the grain in the wood will look like after sanding and envision the final product.
-Shape, thickness, and weight are also important components when selecting the perfect piece of wood for each creation.
+Choosing the raw slab is the most important part of our process.
+We believe in selecting a piece of wood that is functional as well as beautiful and will endure the test of time.
+Shape, thickness, and weight are also important components when selecting the perfect piece for each creation.
 This is precisely why our Head Craftsman, Paul Franetovich, selects every piece of wood by hand.
-He is a master at not only recognizing the woods natural beauty but also its unique characteristics to ensure truly customized pieces.
+He is adept at not only recognizing the woods natural beauty but also its unique characteristics to ensure truly customized pieces.

 These elements, and more, are what set Jack + Adeline apart and are essential in order to create a truly bespoke addition to your home.

 To begin your custom request click here.